 Urban Optiks is proud to provide the most advanced lens technology from lens innovators such as Carl Zeiss Vision, Shamir, Hoya and Essilor.
 Our highly trained opticians will guide you through the process of selecting the best lenses to fit your lifestyle, prescription requirements and visual needs.
 We are able to focus on many important factors during this lens selection process including comfort, appearance, durability, weight, safety and warranty.

-Your optician will then select one of our premium optical laboratories for fabrication, surfacing and coatings.
+Your optician will then select one of our premium optical laboratories for fabrication, surfacing, and coatings.
 Lens design drives the performance characteristics and digital surfacing delivers it.
 These premium lens manufacturers push the mathematical limits of progressive lens design to further improve patient attributes and create “virtual lenses” in the form of large mathematical data files that are used to control the surfacing process.
-Traditional surfacing was done using molds whereas, today’s digital surfacing is done directly on the lens using high speed diamond laser cutting tools.
+Traditional surfacing was done using molds whereas, today’s digital surfacing is done directly on the lens using high-speed diamond laser cutting tools.
 The digital surfacing allows simultaneous control of multiple axes while cutting and polishing the lens surface.
-A modern free form generator and polisher delivers the lens geometry and surface shape required within the tolerance of single microns, a precision never available before.
+A modern free-form generator and polisher deliver the lens geometry and surface shape required within the tolerance of single microns, a precision never available before.

 PHOTOCHROMIC & TRANSITIONS

 Lenses pioneered by Transitions Optical adjust their tint to protect your eyes from harmful UV light.
 When indoors, the lenses are clear and when outside, they become darker based on the amount of UV light they receive from the sun.
 Photochromic lenses are available in almost every lens design from single-vision to progressives.
 They come in a wide variety of lens designs and materials, including polycarbonate, trivex, and high-index.